-I confess I’d never heard of Kentucky Butter Cake until I saw this glorious Salted Caramel Kentucky Butter Cake from Wishes and Dishes.
-It was in a Facebook video and had caramel drizzling down all over it and I just stopped in my tracks.
+I confess I’d never heard of Kentucky Butter Cake until I saw this glorious salted caramel version from Wishes and Dishes.
 Quite literally, I sat there with my jaw hanging open and there is a slight chance that I may have drooled a little.
 I instantly knew I had to make a low carb Kentucky Butter Cake recipe.